yupidevs/pactus/docs/source/contributing/adding_datasets.rst

 1. Add the dataset to the trajectory-datasets repository
 --------------------------------------------------------

-For this follow the instructions on `Adding datasets to this repository <https://github.com/yupidevs/trajectory-datasets#adding-datasets-to-this-repository>`_.
+Follow the instructions on `Adding datasets to this repository <https://github.com/yupidevs/trajectory-datasets#adding-datasets-to-this-repository>`_.

 2. Use the dataset